 Can I complain about my treatment/surgery?

-- When you had your treatment; or
+- You had your treatment; or

-- It is always safe to assume the three year time limit runs from the date of the treatment that caused the injury so do not delay.
+It is always safe to assume the three-year time limit runs from the date of the treatment that caused the injury so do not delay.

 Does the time limit always apply?

-Also a person who is unable to manage their own affairs because they lack capacity can effectively stop time running during the period of their disability.
+Also, a person who is unable to manage their own affairs because they lack capacity can effectively stop time running during the period of their disability.

-In exceptional cases the court can allow a claim after the three year limit.
+In exceptional cases, the court can allow a claim after the three-year limit.

-It is important to begin work on the case as soon as possible before the end of the three year limitation period because;
+It is important to begin work on the case as soon as possible before the end of the three-year limitation period because:

 - We will need time to investigate and prepare your case before court proceedings can commence; and